Peter Gow (politician): Background

 He was born in Johnstone, Scotland in 1818, the son of a shoemaker, and came to Brockville in Canada West in 1842.
 He later moved to Guelph, where he built mills on the Speed River, operated a tannery and produced shoes.
 He served on the school board and the town council in Guelph; he became reeve in 1857 and served as mayor in 1866 and 1867.
 He married Mary Maxwell Smith, in 1857 and they had six children.

 In 1874, he was elected as the first president of the Ontario Branch of the Royal Caledonian Curling Club.

 Politics

-In 1867, he was elected to represent Wellington South in the 1st Parliament of Ontario as a Liberal member; he was reelected in 1871 and 1875.
+In 1867, he was elected to represent Wellington South in the 1st Parliament of Ontario as a Liberal member; he was re-elected in 1871 and 1875.
 In both those elections, the Conservative Party chose not to run a candidate and Gow was acclaimed.
 He served as Provincial Secretary and Registrar of Ontario from December 1871 to October 1872.
 During that time, the Mowat government made the decision to locate the Ontario Agricultural College in Guelph.